 The Photographs

-We photographed the exterior as we approached the building and tried to include some building detail in the grand scenery shots.
-But, I mainly focused on the interior architectural and decorative details which add to the character of the building.
-I favor preservation, I hope the building can remain as a landmark structure in Rhode Island.
+As we approached the building, I photographed the building and tried to include some building detail in the grand scenery shots.
+But I focused on the interior architectural and decorative details that add to the character of the building.
+I favor preservation, and I hope the building can remain as a landmark structure in Rhode Island.
 Who knows, the granite and limestone structure with its huge steel vault may cost more to demolish than to preserve.
 Time will tell.

 Four separate galleries will summarize our experience.
-The first set presents the approach to the building, exterior details, the lobby and the decorative details.
-The second one is a collection of photographs from the 25th floor in various directions.
-The third gallery will take you to the main banking lobby with ornate details.
-And the last one is the vault down below with massive doors and walls.
+The first set presents the approach to the building, exterior details, the lobby, and decorative details.
+The second one is a collection from the 25th floor in different directions.
+The third gallery will take you to the main banking lobby, with ornate details.
+And the last one is the vault down below, with massive doors and walls.

 Haluk Atamal